Caribbean Princess accidents and incidents

 |02 August 2014||Crew / Passenger Injuries and Overboards|

 (overboard) On August 2, 2014, at ~8 pm, a 24-year-old male passenger jumped overboard but was rescued alive.
 The ship turned around and stopped for ~1 hour.
 The young man was found and brought onboard alive.
-Report said he jumped from Deck 8.
+The report said he jumped from Deck 8.
 He was disembarked in the next call port Charlotte Amalie (St Thomas USVI).

 |22 March 2014||Other Incidents|